balakrish181/Basics/README.md

-# git-github
+# Basic codes

-sample repository
-1
-2
+on python